 - As noted above, this chart is not about short-term trading but long-term management of risks in portfolios.
 This is a quarterly chart of the market going back to 1920. - Note the market has, only on a few rare occasions, been as overbought as it is currently.
-In every single case the reversion was not kind to investors. - Secondly, in the bottom panel, the market has never been this overbought and extended in history, - As an investor it is important to keep some perspective about where we are in the current cycle, there is every bit of evidence that a major mean reverting event will occur.
+The recent advance has pushed the market into 3-standard deviations above the 3-year moving average.
+In every single case the reversion was not kind to investors. - Secondly, in the bottom panel, the market has never been this overbought and extended in history. - As an investor it is important to keep some perspective about where we are in the current cycle, there is every bit of evidence that a major mean reverting event will occur.
 Timing is always the issue which is why use daily and weekly measures to manage risk. - Don't get lost in the mainstream media.
 This is a very important chart.